 - It’s Tiring

 Virtual reality setups have an expensive buy in.
-That’s why there are so many VR sceptics who watch VR streams.
+That’s why there are so many VR skeptics who watch VR streams.

-There is a constant stream of new people who want to guage whether they should buy a VR headset of their own.
+There is a constant stream of new people who want to gauge whether they should buy a VR headset of their own.